MatiFiordelli/DevLabs/README.md

 Content(ToDoApp)
 State Management: Utilizes Context API for managing local state.

 ##

+Design Patterns, Design Principles, Methodologies
+1. The Smart and The Dumb: A design pattern that separates logic-heavy "Smart" components from UI-focused "Dumb" components.
+2. Atomic Design: A methodology for creating scalable UI components by breaking them into atoms, molecules, organisms, templates, and pages.
+3. DRY Principle (Don't Repeat Yourself): This principle emphasizes reducing repetition of code or logic.
+Instead of duplicating code, you should abstract it into a single place and reuse it.
+This makes the code more maintainable and reduces the risk of errors.
+4. KISS Principle (Keep It Simple, Silly): This principle advocates for simplicity in design and implementation.
+The idea is to avoid unnecessary complexity and keep the code as straightforward as possible.
+Simple solutions are easier to understand, maintain, and debug.
+5. Single Responsibility Principle: This principle states that a class or module should have only one reason to change, meaning it should have only one job or responsibility.
+This makes the code more modular and easier to maintain.
+6. Open/Closed Principle: This principle suggests that software entities (like classes, modules, functions) should be open for extension but closed for modification.
+This means you should be able to add new functionality without changing existing code, typically achieved through inheritance or interfaces.

+##

 Installation
 Follow these steps to install and run the project locally:

 # Note: To use this app, you will first need to run the microservices todo-crud and user-auth
+# in caso of running it locally
    https://github.com/MatiFiordelli/DevLabs-Microservices.git